-Six prominent professors and one experienced practitioner in the field of digital library research in organizations from different countries and continents will conduct the workshop.
+A panel of prominent professors and experienced practitioners in the field of digital library research will conduct the workshop.
 They will review all the submissions and comment on the content of the thesis as well as on the presentation.
 Students will have 20 minutes to present their research, focusing on the main theme of their thesis, what they have achieved so far and how they plan to continue their work.
-Another 20 minutes is reserved for discussion and feedback from both the professors and other participants.
-In the course of the workshop students will also get advice on more general questions, e.g. the differences of Ph.D. studies in different countries.
+Another 10 to 20 minutes is reserved for discussion and feedback from both the professors and other participants.
+In the course of the workshop, students will also get advice on more general questions, e.g., on the differences in Ph.D. studies in different countries.

 Call for Papers and Topics

 Students interested in participating in the Doctoral Consortium should submit an extended abstract describing their Digital Library research.
 Submissions relating to any aspect of Digital Library research, development, and evaluation are welcomed, including: technical advances, usage and impact studies, policy analyses, social and institutional implications, theoretical contributions, interaction and design advances, and innovative applications in the sciences, humanities, and education.

 To apply for participation at the Doctoral Consortium, please provide an extended abstract of your doctoral work and upload it at the following link: https://www.easychair.org/conferences/?conf=jcdl2015.

 The extended abstract is restricted to 6-8 pages using ACM template.

 Submissions should be submitted electronically in pdf format.

 Submissions will be judged on originality, significance, correctness, and clarity.
 Workshop participation is limited to 10 Ph.D. students.

 For further details please contact the Doctoral Consortium co-chairs: